150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

   from the guest.
 A given sending port number may be directed back to a specified vCPU (by APIC ID) / port / priority on the guest, or to trigger events on an eventfd.
-The vCPU and priority can be changed by setting KVM_XEN_EVTCHN_UPDATE in a subsequent call, but other fields cannot change for a given sending port.
+The vCPU and priority can be changed by setting KVM_XEN_EVTCHN_UPDATE in a subsequent call, but but other fields cannot change for a given sending port.
 A port mapping is removed by using KVM_XEN_EVTCHN_DEASSIGN in the flags field.
 Passing KVM_XEN_EVTCHN_RESET in the flags field removes all interception of